Playbook 2026 · For Advanced Marketers

 +100% or moreover-reports

-Brand keyword conversions count clicks that would have happened without an ad.
-Generic search and Shopping run roughly 10% high.
-Performance Max sits closer to brand than to non-brand.
+Brand keyword conversions often count intent that would have converted without paid traffic.
+Generic search and Shopping usually report around 10% high.
+Performance Max behaves closer to brand than non-brand.

 GA4